dchiu911/naim/vignettes/overview.md

     ##   intercept       slope
     ## 1 0.5229187 -0.03921141

-Notice that the Newton-Raphson takes 12 iterations to converge now because the tolerance has been set to an extremely small value.
+Notice that the Newton-Raphson takes an additional iteration to converge because the tolerance has been set to a smaller value.
 In the context of this example, there is no significant difference from our previous estimate.

+### EM\_blood(A, B, AB, O, tol = 1e-6, verbose = FALSE)

 The second function of this package uses the EM algorithm to estimate the frequency of blood alleles (A, B, or O) in a population given their phenotypic frequencies.
 An iterative method is needed because closed form solutions cannot be obtained.
 The allele frequencies are intertwined within the six possible blood genotypes, forming the latent variables in our problem.
+More details are in the documentation via `?EM_blood`.

-Using `EM_blood`, you can quickly obtain the three MLE by providing the total number of people who have A, B, AB, and O. The arguments `tol` and `verbose` are also implemented and function the exact same way as in `NR_logit`.
+Using `EM_blood`, you can quickly obtain the three MLE by providing the total number of people who have A, B, AB, and O blood types.
+The arguments `tol` and `verbose` are also implemented and function the exact same way as in `NR_logit`.

 Let's work through a simple example.
 Suppose the phenotypic frequencies are as given below:

+    # Number of people who have each blood type in population
     A <- 80; B <- 45; AB <- 13; O <- 100

 Then the allele frequencies are: